jonatascaetano/jonatascaetano/README.md

 Flutter Developer with solid experience in creating robust and scalable mobile applications.
 I focus on clean architecture, responsive design, and integration with various APIs.
 Proficient in Dart, Flutter, BLoC, Clean Architecture, and Firebase.
 I have a proven track record in successful projects, delivering high-quality solutions and optimizing processes.
 I am seeking opportunities to participate in the development of challenging projects and contribute to the growth of agile teams.

-### 🚀 About Me
-- 📱 **Mobile Developer:** Experience in creating robust and scalable applications.
-- 🎨 **Responsive Design:** Focus on clean architecture and responsive design.
-- 🔄 **API Integration:** Skilled in integrating with various APIs.
-- 🛠️ **Tools:** Dart, Flutter, BLoC, Clean Architecture, Firebase.
-- 🌟 **Objective:** To contribute to the development of challenging projects and to the growth of agile teams.

 ### 📊 GitHub Statistics

 <p align="center">